symlara/Note-Taker/README.md

 # Note-Taker

 ## Description
 This application is used to generate notes.
-The app is ran from a server creted using Express.js but it has also been deployed onto the web using a platform called <a href="https://www.heroku.com">Heroku</a>.
+The app is ran from a server creted using Express.js but it has also been deployed onto the web using a platform called <a href="https://www.heroku.com" target="_blank">Heroku</a>.

 ## Usage
 * Express.js
 * npm init
-* <a href="https://www.npmjs.com/package/uuid">npm uuid package</a>
+* <a href=" https://www.npmjs.com/package/uuid" target="_blank">npm uuid package</a>
 * Node.js